 Virginia Business, Legal Elite in Alternative Dispute Resolution, 2016

 - Represented a developer in a series of cases involving contract and covenant interpretation, property owners associations, construction and building compliance, and compliance with the Fair Housing Act.
 Won a nine-day bench trial in Loudoun County Circuit Court.
 Won summary judgment in Loudoun County Circuit Court and the follow-up appeal to Virginia Supreme Court.
-Won summary judgment in U.S. District Court (the Rocket Docket) and a subsequent appeal to Fourth Circuit Court of Appeals.
+Won summary judgment in U.S. District Court for the Eastern District of Virginia and a subsequent appeal to Fourth Circuit Court of Appeals.
 Won motion to dismiss in Loudoun County Circuit Court.

-- Represented developers in the U.S. District Court (the Rocket Docket) and Arlington County Circuit Court in series of cases involving purchase agreements, the Interstate Land Sales Full Disclosure Act and other contract issues.
+- Represented developers in the U.S. District Court for the Eastern District of Virginia and Arlington County Circuit Court in series of cases involving purchase agreements, the Interstate Land Sales Full Disclosure Act and other contract issues.
 All cases were won on motions to dismiss/summary judgment/demurrer.
 Rich prevailed on subsequent appeals to Virginia Supreme Court and Fourth Circuit Court of Appeals.

-- Represented a financial institution in U.S. District Court (the Rocket Docket) and Fourth Circuit Court of Appeals in a case involving contract interpretation, damages and civil procedure.
+- Represented a financial institution in U.S. District Court for the Eastern District of Virginia and Fourth Circuit Court of Appeals in a case involving contract interpretation, damages and civil procedure.
 Summary judgment was affirmed.

 - Represented a developer in cases involving commercial landlord/tenant disputes in Fairfax County Circuit Court.
 Prevailed on dispositive motions and recovered all attorneys’ fees.

-- Represented a builder/architect in U.S. District Court (the Rocket Docket) on several cases involving architectural copyright infringement and breach of contract.
+- Represented a builder/architect in U.S. District Court for the Eastern District of Virginia on several cases involving architectural copyright infringement and breach of contract.
 All cases settled favorably for the client during or before mediation with the court.

-- Represented an electrical engineering company in U.S. District Court (W.D.Pa.) in software copyright infringement litigation and other state law claims.
-The matter settled favorably to client.
+- Represented an electrical engineering company in U.S. District Court for the Western District of Pennsylvania in software copyright infringement litigation and other state law claims.
+Matter settled favorably to client.

-- Represented a country club in 24-day, $5.6 million construction arbitration against a general contractor.
-Client received an extremely favorable award from AAA.
+- Represented a country club in a 24-day, $5.6 million construction arbitration against a general contractor.
+Client received a favorable award from AAA.

-- Represented a building owner in Culpepper County Circuit Court in $10 million construction litigation against architect and general contractor.
+- Represented a building owner in Culpepper County Circuit Court in a $10 million construction litigation against the architect and general contractor.
 Case settled favorably for the client in mediation.

 - Authored articles published in The Legal Times and Virginia Lawyer's Weekly.